-The gladiolus was once known as sword lily.
+Gladiolus was once known as sword lily because of the shape of its leaves.
 Improved types were first developed from crosses of several species native to the Mediterranean area of Europe.
 Later discovery of African species led to crosses, which produced the forerunners of the attractive large-flowered types we know today.

 Although "glads," as they are commonly called, are used to a limited extent for landscape effect, their chief value is for cut flowers (Figure 1).
 Their wide range of colors, sizes and flower types makes them particularly useful for flower arrangements They are spectacular flowers for exhibition in flower shows and are a specialty of many amateur growers.

 Gladioli come in a wide array of colors and are excellent for floral arrangements.

 Although the specialist may be interested in growing some of the unusual species and classes, the home gardener is concerned basically with two types of glads: large-flowered and miniature.

 These varieties bear large, showy flowers which botanically are one-sided spikes.
 Individual flowers (florets) all face in the same direction.
 They are the most popular of all gladioli.
 They are excellent for exhibition and are much used by florists as cut flowers.
 Floret petals may be frilled, ruffled, semi-ruffled or plain.
 Almost all colors, tints and shades are available in them.